3 days in Auckland is a short amount of time to see everything the city has to offer. However, you can still see a lot during this time.

 I would advise walking around Auckland as much as you can, and using buses only when necessary.
 You can get to most places on foot which will save you money

-3 days in Auckland may not be a long time, but it’s a decent amount of time to enjoy the city.
-New Zealand’s biggest city has a lot to offer, and you could easily spend a week there and still fail to uncover everything there is to see!
+3 days in Auckland is a good amount of time to enjoy the city.
+New Zealand’s biggest city has a lot to offer, and you can see most of it in three days.
+But if you choose to stay for longer, you’ll be able to uncover everything there is to see!

 Auckland is one place you will almost definitely visit while you’re in New Zealand.
 Hopefully, this 3-day itinerary of Auckland will help you discover the best of what the city has to offer during a short stay!